Each year the Tufts University Graduate Student Council 5K Run/Walk becomes more and more popular.

 The Bionic5K celebrates hope over despair, diversity over uniformity, possibilities over disabilities.

-Join us for this virtual 5K race anywhere you like to run or walk.
 The Bionic5K recognizes the resilience and tenacity of disabled athletes while celebrating advances in science and technology that are ushering in a new bionic age.

 Whether you are running with a prosthetic, an artificial hip, an upgraded knee, an Apple Watch or a fitbit, join us.
 All are welcome: disabled runners, able-bodied runners, walkers, scientists, technologists, students, teachers, kids and parents.